filip1/dearmep/client/README.md

 Navigate to [http://localhost:4200](http://localhost:4200/).
 The application will automatically reload if you make changes to the source files.

-## Serving the Embedding Test Page
+### Serving the Embedding Test Page

-To serve a test page showcasing an embedded version of DearMEP:
+To test the embedded client:

 1. Build the project: